jonataubert/RLOD_B2XR/Readme.md

 DISCLAMER: DO IT AT YOUR OWN RISK, these batteries can become extremely dangerous in case of fault.
 They can self ignite, explode and kill.
 Before starting, you must prepare your working area, make sure you can easily move the battery to a safe zone in the case things are really going wrong.

-As of 11th June 2020, I haven't thoroughly tested the battery after the FIX (it is too early) -> I don't know if there are any potential side effects yet...
+11th June 2020: I haven't thoroughly tested the battery after the FIX (it is too early) -> I don't know if there are any potential side effects yet...
+18th June 2020: I recharged the battery 3 times up to 100% and rode 13 [km], so far so good!

 ## Introduction